holdex/pr-time-tracker/README.md

 - `name`: Your GitHub organization slug
 - `nodeId`: Holdex Oracle project ID (use `337c06eb` for HX project column if no specific project is defined)

+## User Guide

+Prerequisites:

+- PR Time Tracker is installed in the target repository.

+### Triggering a PR time submission notice

+Steps:

+1. Mark the PR as Ready for review (not Draft).
+2. Assign at least one reviewer.

+Result:

+- A PR time submission notice appears shortly after for the PR author.
+- Reviewers are added to the notice after they submit a review.

+### Triggering a bug submission notice

+Steps:

+1. Ensure the PR title starts with `fix:` (optionally with a scope like `fix(ui):`).
+2. Mark the PR as Ready for review (not Draft).

+Result:

+- A bug submission notice appears shortly after.

+Notes:

+- Draft PRs do not trigger notices.

 ## Available Scripts

 - `postinstall`: Sets up Husky for Git hooks